milo/schematron/readme.md

 [Schematron](https://github.com/milo/schematron/blob/master/Schematron.php)
 ===========================================================================
 This library is an implementation of the [ISO Schematron](http://www.schematron.com/spec.html) (with Schematron 1.5 back compatibility).
-It is done by pure DOM processing and does not require any XLST sheets nor XLST PHP extension.
+It is done by pure DOM processing and does not require any XSLT sheets nor XSLT PHP extension.
 It was a requirement for a developing.

 Usage